 Ivan is the head of Dinsmore's international dispute resolution and international trade and regulatory compliance practices.
 Ivan focuses on helping clients realize their business objectives in their international contracting, international commercial disputes, international operations and exporting.
 He advises clients working in and with foreign markets in the Middle East, Europe, Africa and Asia on contracting, risk management, managing disputes and international compliance issues including anti-corruption due diligence, export controls and trade sanctions.

 He engages in international arbitration of commercial and international government contract disputes under various institutional rules.
 He also enforces international arbitral awards and foreign court judgments in U.S. courts.
 Ivan’s experience ranges from international arbitration and enforcement matters with hundreds of million dollars at stake, in which he developed strategy and managed a team of attorneys, to smaller litigation and enforcement matters.

-In his pro bono practice, Ivan represents low-income tenants in disputes involving the D.C.
+In his pro bono practice, Ivan represented low-income tenants in disputes involving the D.C.
 Tenant Opportunity to Purchase Act (TOPA), as well as low-wage workers in disputes over wrongfully denied unemployment benefits.
 He also co-organized and was an instructor at an anti-corruption investigation and prosecution workshop held in Kyiv, Ukraine in 2017 for the country’s new anti-corruption government institutions.
 He received the MLA Pro Bono Community Service Award and was named to the Capital Pro Bono High Honor Roll in 2012, 2013, 2015 and 2017.

 Ivan began his legal career as a judicial law clerk for Judge F. Bradford Stillman of the U.S. District Court for the Eastern District of Virginia.
 He entered private practice at a large law firm in Washington, D.C. and joined a global firm via merger.
 Ivan gained business experience working as a management consultant before law school.